 What I Don’t Like About Canon 70-200mm f2.8L IS II

-Not too much other than it’s big and it’s heavy.
-But that’s to be expected and you can’t hold that against it.
-I wish it was cheaper.
-I’ve seen it range from $2,000 – $2,400
+Not much else to note, except that it’s big and heavy.
+But that’s to be expected, and you can’t hold that against it.
+I wish it were cheaper.

-The main problem I have with this lens is I don’t have heavy-duty tripods.
+The main problem I have with this lens is that I don’t have heavy-duty tripods.
 I use medium/lightweight tripods.
-So any long exposures in landscape photography become problematic because of vibrations.
+Therefore, any long exposures in landscape photography become problematic due to vibrations.
 The lighter-weight tripods just can’t support the weight of the lens.
 You’ll need something heavier and bigger to support it.
-Not a big deal and I don’t use this lens too often for landscape photography so I can make it work for me.
+It’s not a big deal, and I don’t use this lens for landscape photography too often, so I can make it work for me.

 I don’t like the attention it draws when I am in questionable areas of the world.
 I wish Canon would make a black one.
-And I know a lot of people feel this same way.
+I know many people share this sentiment.